New Empire Cinema (Bowral)

-The New Empire cinema is a cinema in Bowral, New South Wales.
-Open since 1915, it is the oldest continuously running cinema in mainland Australia.
+The New Empire Cinema is a cinema in Bowral, New South Wales.

+Also known as the Empire Theatre, and Empire Pictures, and open since 1915, it is the oldest continuously running cinema in mainland Australia.
+At times over the years, the title has defaulted to New Empire and there have been similarly named establishments in other Australian states.

-The New Empire has four screens, and can hold up to 560 people.
+The New Empire currently has four screens, and can hold up to 560 people.
 The cinema is run by Richard Ruhfus, David Graham and Gerard Aiken, and a staff of 24 employees.